-Travelling light is a fine art that you should perfect as a backpacker.
-You should find that fine line between being well prepared for a great adventure and having regrets for bringing along so much stuff you do not need.
+Traveling light is a fine art that you should perfect as a backpacker.
+You should find that fine line between being well-prepared for a great adventure and having regrets for bringing along so much stuff you do not need.

 However, a few must-have items will make for an epic backpacking adventure in Hawaii.
-These include a functional hiking backpack, a camping hammock, comfortable hiking tees, and fires starters.
-Here is an exhaustive travelling checklist that you can use to pack for your backpacking trip to Hawaii.
+These include a functional hiking backpack, a camping hammock, comfortable hiking tees, and fire starters.
+Here is an exhaustive traveling checklist that you can use to pack for your backpacking trip to Hawaii.

 Best Hiking Backpacks

-What we love about the Yeti Hopper Backflip Backpack is that is a part cooler and part backpack.
-It’s sizable enough to fit a day’s worth of drinks and food for you and your crew is waterproof and resistant to punctures and UV rays.
+What we love about this type of Backpack is that it is part cooler and part backpack.
+It’s sizable enough to fit a day’s worth of drinks, and food for you and your crew and is waterproof and resistant to punctures and UV rays.

 Red Ronin Vintage Wax-Canvas Backpack